Ця сторінка також доступна українською.

 The second or “new” Jewish cemetery in Rohatyn still has three complete and upright headstones, as well as several complete headstones which were uprooted and now lay down on the cemetery grounds, either near their likely original graves or at random locations within the cemetery boundaries.

-All of the standing stones in the old and new cemeteries have been photographed and documented online in a temporary image database managed by the Rohatyn Shtetl Research Group, accessible at the link below.
+All of the standing stones in the old and new cemeteries have been photographed and documented online in a temporary image database managed by the Rohatyn District Research Group (RDRG), accessible at the link below.
 A few fragmentary fixed stones (stumps) have been discovered in cemetery clearing events in recent years and are not yet online.

 Displaced Jewish Headstones and Fragments

 As described above, nearly all of the headstones which once stood in the Jewish cemeteries are now hidden underground and under buildings around town, mostly in fragments; a small fraction of the original number of headstones has been recovered.
 At least two dozen fragmented and intact headstones were recovered and moved to the new Jewish cemetery some time after Ukraine’s independence by laborers working for local historian Mykhailo Vorobets with the support of aging Jewish survivors of Rohatyn’s wartime ghetto including Boris Arsen in Ivano-Frankivsk and Fischel Kirschen in Israel; there are no records indicating from where those stones were recovered.
 Since 2011, with the aid of Mr. Vorobets, Rohatyn Jewish Heritage has organized the recovery of more than five hundred additional fragments and one large and complete headstone; on the advice of the Rabbi of Ivano-Frankivsk, those stones have all been returned to the old Jewish cemetery.
 RJH estimates that perhaps ten times that number still remain under streets and walkways and buildings in Rohatyn.